javlocan/TDD-Examples-FreeCodeCamp/README.md

 At the moment, it's all advantages.

 I predict that it will be specially helpful with complex problems.
 Complex in the sense of 'elaborate, difficult to manage all at once', similar to this example, rather than 'cognitively demanding' as in recursivity problems.

+## 2. checkCashRegister exercise

+For this one it was harder to design the tests.
+Also, I had to do a weird thing to control the fload decimals that I'm completely sure it's bad practice.
+I still don't understand what originated the issue that makes things like 0.07-0.02 return 0.0499999996 and similar.
+If you know why, please DM me :)